omar-binary/deriv-market-datahub/README.md

 - Run `terraform apply -auto-approve` to create the resources.
 - Run `terraform show` to view the resources that Terraform created.

+### Composer Note

+Due to Quotas limit on the size of environments and amount of workers, you may need to run the dags in batches by enabling them one by one.
+Avoid running all the dags at once, as it may exceed the worker quota limit and cause the worker environment to fail.

 ## Cleanup